Ground state degeneracy of non-Abelian topological phases from coupled wires: Non-Abelian topological order in two dimensions

+It is apparent from Eqs.~\eqref{eq2Dcase: Z_{2} psi sigma OPE a} that the clockwise or counterclockwise winding of $v$ around $v^\prime$ by an angle $2\pi$ yields an overall minus sign.
+Inferring an equal-time exchange algebra from this monodromy is ambiguous, since the operators $\widehat{\psi}^{\,}_{\mathrm{L},y}$ and $\widehat{\sigma}^{\,}_{\mathrm{L},y}$ are not identical.
+We make the choice

+for any pair of wires $y$ and $y'$ and for any $z\neq z'$.
+This choice amounts to a choice of gauge in which the entirety of the phase of $\pi$ arising from winding the $\widehat{\psi}^{\,}_{\mathrm{L},y}$ and $\widehat{\sigma}^{\,}_{\mathrm{L},y}$ operators around one another comes from the first ``half" of the exchange.
+Restricting this half-monodromy to the real line yields the equal-time algebra.
+The algebra \eqref{eq2Dcase: psi sigma algebra} is consistent with explicit derivations of the equal-time exchange algebra between the Majorana operators and the Ising order parameter in the two-dimensional classical Ising model at criticality, see e.g.,~\cite{Schroer78}, where the product of twist fields $ \widehat{\sigma}^{\,}_{\mathrm{L},y^{\prime}}(t,z^{\prime})\, \widehat{\sigma}^{\,}_{\mathrm{R},y^{\prime}}(t,z^{\prime}) $ is interpreted as representing the local Ising order parameter.

 The equal-time algebra of two twist operators is more subtle.
-For any pair of wires $y$ and $y'$, the OPE of two twist fields in the complex plane is given by [c.f.\ Eq.~\eqref{appeq: general Z_{k} OPE}]
+For any pair of wires $y$ and $y'$, the OPE of two twist fields in the complex plane is given by (see, e.g., \cite{Ardonne10})

 Since there are two singular terms appearing on the right-hand side of Eqs.\ (\ref{eq2Dcase: sigma sigma OPE a}) and (\ref{eq2Dcase: sigma sigma OPE b}), the product of two chiral twist fields must be defined with care.
 In particular, correlation functions involving multiple chiral twist fields are not well-defined unless the fusion channel $\mathbbm{1}$ or $\psi$ is specified~\cite{Fendley07}.
 We choose an equal-time operator algebra that reflects this ambiguity in the definition of chiral correlation functions involving the twist field.
 Thus, we define the equal-time algebra